mmcloughlin/ec3/README.md

 In its current state, `ec3` can generate a full implementation of the NIST P-256 elliptic curve, however much more work is required to reach performance parity with the standard library implementation.
-It's unpolished and comes with no guarantees: it's shared as-is in the hopes that the approach is interesting to others, or some subcomponents are independently useful.
+It's unpolished and comes with no guarantees: `ec3` is shared as-is in the hopes that the approach is interesting to others, or some subcomponents are independently useful.
 In
 particular: